Tetsuuya/Audio-Video-Merge-Server/Readme.md

 - Check `REPLICATE_API_TOKEN` is valid
 - Verify Kokoro model name: `alphanumericuser/kokoro-82m`
 - Check target language is supported by Kokoro
+- **Japanese/Chinese not working?** The Replicate deployment is missing dependencies (`fugashi` for ja, tokenizers for zh).
+Use supported languages: en, es, fr, it, pt, hi

 **"R2 upload failed"**